tusharsadhwani/blog/src/pages/post/builtins.md

 </details>

-Now I should point it out that not _all_ uppercase values in that output above were exception types, there's in-fact, 1 another type of built-in objects in Python that are uppercase: constants.
+Now I should point out that not _all_ uppercase values in that output above were exception types, there's in-fact, 1 another type of built-in objects in Python that are uppercase: constants.
 So let's talk about those.

 ## Constants